 7. Optimize your variables.
 Because graphics programming can involve many variables, here are some tips for avoiding bad variable usage:

-Varianttypes in your code.
-They’re slow, they take up a lot of memory, and you can always find a way to write code that doesn’t require them.
+Varianttypes unless absolutely necessary.
+They’re slow to access, slow to calculate, they take up a lot of memory, and you can almost always find a way to write code that doesn’t require them.
 (Another thing worth mentioning is to never declare your variables like this:

 Dim x, y as Long.In this example, VB6 will declare